majianjia/QingStation/doc/anemometer.md

 These result in a pretty stable sub-digit accuracy, at least in calm wind.
 A simple test results shows the raw measurements in a standard error at `0.037us`, when converting to windspeed is `0.051m/s`.
-Better accuracy can be achieved by averaging the measurement.
+Better accuracy can be achieved by averaging the a few measurements.
+Measurement rate and oversampling can be set through the configuration file same as other.
 This level of accuracy that a simple processing can provide is already very promising!

 #### Pulse compression